Student Disciplinary Regulations (Code of Conduct)

 5.8 Procedures and Sanctions in Level 2 Cases

-The student disciplinary process normally begins with the filing of a report by a complainant or a person who has observed or is aware of alleged student misconduct, whether the conduct was directed at the reporter or another person.
+The student disciplinary process normally begins with the filing of a report by a complainant or a person who has observed or is aware of alleged student misconduct, or receipt of a report from staff, faculty, police, or other authority or administrator identifying misconduct.
 Misconduct reports should be submitted as soon as possible after the misconduct event occurs.
 Although there is no time limit on the reporting of misconduct, the university may ultimately be unable to adequately investigate if too much time has passed or if the students involved have graduated.
-For reporting sexual misconduct, please refer to the university’s policy regarding Sexual Misconduct, Sexual Assault, and Sexual Harassment involving Students.
+Reports of sexual misconduct, sexual assault, sexual exploitation, sexual and/or gender-based harassment, sexual intimidation, intimate partner violence, stalking proceed under the Sexual Misconduct, Sexual Assault, Sexual Harassment, Stalking, and Intimate Partner Violence Involving Students policy.
+Reports of discrimination and/or harassment based on protected status proceed under the Discrimination and Harassment policy.

 Misconduct reports may be filed by providing a written statement of the nature of the alleged violation to the following offices:

-- For sexual misconduct, sexual assault, sexual harassment and discrimination: the Office of Equal Opportunity
+- For sexual misconduct, sexual assault, sexual exploitation, sexual and/or gender-based harassment, sexual intimidation, intimate partner violence, stalking and discrimination: the Office of Equal Opportunity

 - For university housing matters: the RSC Coordinator or Residence Area Directors